 Doug Brutlag, Rhiju Das, Gavin Sherlock, Mike Snyder, and Peter Karp

 Computational Molecular Biology (Biochem 218) is a practical, hands-on approach to the field of computational molecular biology.
 The course is recommended for both molecular biologists and computer scientists desiring to understand the major issues concerning analysis of genomes, sequences and structures.
 Various existing methods will be critically described and the strengths and limitations of each will be discussed.
 There will be practical assignments utilizing the tools described.
 All homework and coursework will be submitted electronically.
 Prerequisites include an introductory molecular biology course at the level of Biology 41 or permission of the instructor.
-Students who have not had a course in molecular biology may acquire the necessary background by reading either Stryer's Biochemistry (5th edition by Berg, Tymoczko and Stryer) or Lewin's Genes IX.There will be several homework assignments utilizing the tools described in the lectures.
-All homework and final projects will be submitted in electronic form, as e-mail or e-mail attachments to email@example.com.
+Students who have not had a course in molecular biology may acquire the necessary background by reading either Stryer's Biochemistry (8th edition by Berg, Tymoczko and Stryer) or Lewin's Genes IX.There will be several homework assignments utilizing the tools described in the lectures.
+All homework and final projects will be submitted in electronic form, as e-mail or e-mail attachments to firstname.lastname@example.org.
 A final paper will be required for the course that critically and constructively analyzes any area of computational molecular biology, bioinformatics or genomics.
 The final project may also present a novel application of existing tools or the development of some new or improved method.
-The final projects will be due Friday evening June 7, 2013, at midnight.
-There will be no extensions of this deadline.

 Systematic Literature Search